leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 ---
-title: input and output CheerpX
+title: Input and output
-description: Summarization on how to get data in and out of CheerpX VM
+description: Techniques for getting data in and out of CheerpX virtual machine
 ---

 ## CheerpX console input and output

-CheerpX provides two options for handling console input and output: the `built-in` console and a `custom` console.
-The purpose of these consoles are to interact with the running application, execute commands and, view output.
-The custom console allows you to create an interface that fits the specific needs of your application.
+CheerpX provides two options for handling console input and output: the _built-in_ console and a _custom_ console.
+The purpose of the console is to interact with the running application via standard input and output.

-**Built-in console**
+### Built-in console

-The CheerpX VM comes with a `built-in` console that mimics traditional console behavior.
-The `built-in` console in CheerpX allows for standard input and output operations, similar to typical command-line environments.
+CheerpX comes with a _built-in_ console that mimics traditional console behavior.
+The _built-in_ console in CheerpX allows for standard input and output operations, similar to typical command-line environments.
 You can use standard I/O functions like printf and scanf within your C/C++ programs.

-For more information, visit the [CheerpX console].
+For more information, visit the [CheerpX console] reference.

-**Custom console**
+### Custom console

+---

-CheerpX also supports a `custom` console that allows developers to capture output programmatically.
-This feature enables you to accumulate program output into a JavaScript string.
-You can implement your `custom` logging mechanism to redirect the output to a variable, which can be manipulated or displayed as needed.
+CheerpX also supports a _custom_ console that allows developers to capture output, and provide input, programmatically.
+This feature is useful to integrate with a more complete terminal implementation such as [xterm.js].
+We use xterm.js ourselves for our public WebVM environment.

+Another possible use for the custom console it accumulating program output into a JavaScript string.
+You can achieve this with the following snippet:

+[ADD CODE]

+---

 For more details on customizing the console, see [CheerpX Custom console].